Purchasing an Electric Vehicle

 I already have a ChargePoint access card.
 Can I still receive the UCI discount, if applicable?

 Yes, please telephone (949) 824-RIDE and ask to speak to the ChargePoint administrator.
 Your email will be used to send you an invitation to join the UCI network and to send special UCI discounts, if applicable.

 I do not want a ChargePoint access card.
 Can I use electric vehicle charging without one?

-Yes, you may use an RFID-enabled credit card, or call ChargePoint customer support toll-free to provide a credit card number by phone.
+Yes, you may use the ChargePoint app on your mobile device, an RFID-enabled credit card, or call ChargePoint customer support toll-free to provide a credit card number by phone.
 Instructions and telephone numbers are located on every ChargePoint station, for your convenience.